7 myths & realities to improve your app store ranking

 Even Uber includes the keywords “food” and “delivery” in its title.
 What makes you worse?

 4. App store short descriptions - best length & density

 Many developers believe that they must use their main keywords as often as possible to do work more efficiently, like in the app description or App Store subtitle.

 Repeated keywords don’t do the job, they only take the place of new keywords you could use to increase your app visibility.
 The most effect is made with the keywords from the app title, the subtitle (for iOS, App Store keywords) and a short description (short description for Google Play), so there’s no sense of this duplication.

 Apart from just taking up space, repeated keywords are playing a cruel joke on your app.
 Did you know that keyword stuffing is against the rules in the app stores?
 Therefore, an app can be suspended if keyword stuffing is suspected.

 Do keyword research like a pro in any language.

 5. ASO keyword research & implementation

 You have to use the most popular keywords to make the app more visible to users.

-When an app ranks lower the top-10 for a popular search request (like “food delivery”), it will be quite challenging to find, as users mostly don’t scroll any further.
-When an app ranks at the top of a search request that only a few people are looking at per day, the app is much more likely to be viewed and installed by these users.
+When an app ranks lower than the top-10 for a popular search request (like “food delivery”), it will be quite challenging for users to find, as they mostly don’t scroll any further.
+When an app ranks at the top of a search request that only few people are looking at per day, the app is much more likely to be viewed and installed by these users.